ehennestad/dropbox-sdk-matlab/README.md

   </picture>
 </a>

-# Dropbox File API Client - Upload and Download Files
+# Dropbox API Client - Upload and Download Files

 <h4 align="center">Class-based Dropbox File API-Client for uploading and downloading files from Dropbox.</h4>